Hacking Chinese

 • Comprehensible input for learning ChineseHow should you listen?
 The goal should be both quantity and quality (not necessarily at the same time), but since the next point is entirely about quantity, let’s talk about quality first.
 You learn Chinese when you connect form (spoken or written words in context) to meaning and function.
 If you don’t understand what you’re listening to, you won’t learn much, but the more you understand, the more likely you are to pick up the few things you didn’t already know.
 You want comprehensible input.
 Furthermore, fluency development is important, so even listening to relatively easy Chinese is beneficial.
 The answer to the question of how you should listen is that you should vary your approach depending on circumstances.
 Do active listening when you can, but otherwise passive listening is good too, and when you can’t do that either, it’s still often possible to have something on in the background.

 • How much should you listen?
 As much as possible!
-I’ve already said this, but I think a reasonable goal is to listen as much as you do everything else related to Chinese combined.
+I’ve already said this, but I think a reasonable goal is to listen as much as you do to everything else related to Chinese combined.
 This includes all types of listening, including listening to Chinese music while working and the like.
 I’ve already linked to my article about 7 ideas for smooth and effortless Chinese listening practice, but if you struggle to integrate large amounts of listening in your life, you might benefit from shaking up how you think about time management a bit.
 This is beyond the scope of this article, so I will just provide a few links I think are extra important: The forking path: A human approach to learning Chinese, The time barrel: How to find more time to study Chinese and How to find more time to practise Chinese listening.

 I’ve written dozens of articles about various aspects of improving listening ability in Chinese, some of which I have provided links to above.
 For more about listening ability in general, please check out the main page for listening here on Hacking Chinese.